jtlapp/spectro-assignment/education-engineer/tutorial.md

 kubectl port-forward $CONTAINER_NAME $SERVICE_PORT:8080
 ```

 Take note of the output of this command.
-The output contain the port you need to use to access the service.
+The output contains the port you need to use to access the service.
 For example, given the following output, you will find the service at `http://127.0.0.1:31095` (equivalent to `http://localhost:31095`):

 ```
 Forwarding from 127.0.0.1:31095 -> 8080